B-M-dev/Bilingual_Manga-home-/README.md

 # NOTES
+Download and install Nodejs from https://nodejs.org if you haven't already.

+**Move the .json files in db_files folder to json folder in bm_build(home)**

 There is no progress bar for checking downloads
 (you can make it up by checking the size of the ipfs directory periodically)

 You cannot cancel a download while it is still in progress but you can delete it once it's downloaded or by restarting the app.

-Update the website by manually replacing the json folder
+You can update the manga collection by manually replacing the json files in json folder with the latest ones uploaded to db_files folder

 You can use the website offline and read your downloaded manga by using this url http://0.0.0.0:3000.